drb1972/pdsb4g/README.md

 PDS Bridge for GIT

 Enhancement:
+- Crear git repo automático en C/:Temp

 PDS2GIT:
 - Delete a dataset: delete from local-Git when the # of rows = 0
-- More than 1 HLQ (crete a row of hlqs and check if they are in the pull command)
+- More than 1 HLQ (create a row of hlqs and check if they are in the pull command)

 GIT2PDS:
 - Delete folder: Delete from Mainframe